QUIDD60x/YourTale/README.md

 ![broken image link](https://github.com/QUIDD60x/Your-Tale/blob/master/icon.png?raw=true)
 [![Build Status](https://travis-ci.org/tModLoader/tModLoader.svg?branch=master)](https://quiddcorp.com/my-creations/your-tale)

-# CURRENTLY UPDATED TO 1.4 BUT THERE ARE STILL ISSUES, I have no idea what i'm doing and until there is an official (1.0.0) release the code may not work.
-Currently not vanilla playable.
+# CURRENTLY UPDATED TO 1.4 BUT THERE ARE STILL ISSUES.
+This version may be behind (currently about v0.2.2 behind) the (not yet) released mod and is currently not vanilla playable.

 **Your Tale**- A Terraria mod thing I update weekly-ish, and completely open for you to use!
 This might be broken sometimes so i would get this from the official Tmod site so you can update it a lot easier, untill version 1.5 official release it might not work a lot.